 When the world thinks of Vietnam we might think this country has endured so much hardship that surely it doesn’t feature on the ‘Happiness Richter Scale’.
 With its complex history and often mysterious culture, it’s easy to think the people here might be too sad inside to be considered a smiling nation.
-Like many others I’m sure, before coming to this country, all that was known to me about Vietnam was what I had seen through the eyes of the media.
-All the movies I’d ever seen were about the war.
+Like many others we are sure, before coming to this country, all that was known to us about Vietnam was what we had seen through the eyes of the media.
+All the movies we’d ever seen were about the war.
 Therefore, it might come as a surprise to most to discover Vietnam was ranked fifth on the Happy Planet Index and second in the Asia Pacific region.
 Characterized by its tropical forests and mountains, Vietnam has a strikingly low Ecological Footprint.
 It also has an impressive average life expectancy compared to other countries.

 Source – http://happyplanetindex.org/countries/vietnam